 Cars that are advertised as Cat C, Cat D, Cat S or Cat N, can often be found with low prices when searching for a used car.
 But what do these terms mean?

-The terms are an indication that at some point in the car’s history, it has been written off.
-When an insurer determines that a car is beyond economical repair, it categorises it according to the severity of the damage.
-Cat S and Cat N are the new names for Cat C and D, as we’ll explain below.
+The terms are an indication that at some point in the car’s history, it has been involved in an accident or incident and been written off.
+When an insurer determines a car is beyond economical repair, it categorises it according how severe the damage is.
+In 2017, Cat C and D were replaced by the Cat S and Cat N classifications, as we’ll explain below.

 A car can be written off, even with minimal damage, if the cost to repair it exceeds 50% of its value at the time of the accident.
 If this is the case, an insurance provider will pay out the market value of the car at the time and the owner won’t get the car back.
 However, the car can eventually end up repaired and back on the road, depending on how severe the damage is and the categorisation it received when it was written off.

 Buying an insurance write-off (or finding that a car you've bought was previously an insurance write-off) isn't necessarily the end of the world, but there are things to know before you buy it.
 There will also be consequences when you come to sell it.

 What are Cat A and Cat B cars?

 The current system of write-off categories has been in force since 1 October 2017 and supersedes the previous system.
 However, Category A and B (Cat A and Cat B) are still reserved for cars that can never be returned to the road.